Polytechnic Institute of Viseu: Higher Schools and Campus

 The School of Health of Viseu is a higher education institution located in the city of Viseu, Portugal, which resulted from the reconversion of the Nursing School.

 The Nursing School of Viseu was created in 1971 and began its teaching and scientific activities at the service of Nursing training in October 1974.
-Its integration as an Organic Unit of the Polytechnic Institute of Viseu took place in January 2001.
+Its integration as an Organic Unit of the Polytechnic University of Viseu took place in January 2001.
 In February 2005, was transformed into a School of Health.

 Official Tuna Académica

 A tuna is a group of university students in traditional university dress who play traditional instruments and sing serenades.
 The tradition originated in Spain and Portugal in the 13th century as a means of students to earn money or food.
 Nowadays students don't belong to a "tuna" for money nor food, but seeking to keep a tradition alive, for fun, to travel a lot and to meet new people from other universities.
 A senior member of a tuna is a "tunante", but is usually known simply as a "tuno".
 The newbies/freshmen are known as "caloiros".

 In the case of the Polytechnic Institute of Viseu, in 1998, the Students' Association of the School of Technology and Management of Viseu, represented by its president, gives the challenge to a former tuno from another college to found a unique tuna of the Polytechnic Institute of Viseu in order to fill an important gap in the academic life of this institution.